Updated: 28th January 2021

-Here, you can watch a beautiful video of the flight of the bumblebee, listen to the famous tune by Rimsky Korsakov or download his sheet music for free, and compare the flight of the bumblebee with a bee mimic - the Bee Fly!.
+Here, you can watch a beautiful video of the flight of the bumble bee, and listen to the famous tune by Rimsky Korsakov or download his sheet

 involved in regulating flight movements by detecting the flow of air

 across the antennal surface.
 (From Bumblebees, by Ted Benton).

 Nikolai Rimsky-Korsakov, composer of The Flight Of The Bumblebee was Russian, and began composing at the age of 10 years old.

 He composed the piece for his opera, The Tale of Tsar Saltan, which he wrote between 1899 and 1900.
 The piece features at the end of Act III, during which the magic Swan-Bird changes Prince Gvidon Saltanovich (the Tsar's son) into an insect so that he can fly away to visit his father (who does not know that he is alive).